UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 |

+..
 You can follow the following video for exact step-by-step guide of powering on the robot.

-**VIDEO CONTENT INCOMING**

 ..
 TODO: Video of powering on the robot.

+**Coming soon**: step-by-step guide for powering on the robot.

 |